 - How will you evaluate achievement and progress?

-The objectives are why you are setting the goals which of course, should be for effective safety performances.
+The objectives are reasons why you are setting the goals which of course, should be for effective safety performances.

 How you will accomplish it entails the plans for achievement while your method of evaluation is your metrics.